Lady Sovereign: 2006–2009: Public Warning

-2009–2012: Jigsaw
+2009: Jigsaw

 Lady Sovereign released a second album in spring 2009.
 She also went on tour.
 After a final dispute with Island Records, it was revealed on her official website that she would release the album through her independent record label, Midget Records, and that it was fully written and some songs were already recorded.
 She also said the album was going to be released in the United States and United Kingdom on 7 April 2009.
 On Monday, 8 December 2008, Lady Sovereign restated that Jigsaw would be released on 6 April 2009.
 She also released a free single titled "I Got You Dancing", making it available on her MySpace and official website.
 During her "Jigsaw" tour she teamed up with DJ Annalyze as her tour DJ.

 Television and commercial appearances

 Lady Sovereign has appeared on Soccer AM several times.
 She has appeared in a feature story on Cartoon Network and in an educational movie called X-ED.

 In late 2006, "Love Me Or Hate Me" was played in a Verizon Wireless advertisement.
-It also appears on the soundtrack of the video game Need for Speed: Carbon, and is the theme music for the show The Bad Girls Club.
-"9 to 5" also appears on The Bad Girls Club, as well as on the soundtrack of the Xbox 360's version of EA Sports' FIFA World Cup 2006 video game, on the Ugly Betty soundtrack and features in the 2007 film St Trinian's, "Random" appears on the Midnight Club 3: DUB Edition Remix soundtrack, and features on an episode of Malcolm in The Middle, "I Got You Dancing" was featured in Need for Speed: Nitro, "Hoodie" was used for a Mario Party Nintendo DS commercial.
+It also appears on the soundtrack of the video game Need for Speed: Carbon, and became the theme song for the first season of reality TV show Bad Girls Club.
+"9 to 5" also appeared on an episode of the aforementioned Bad Girls Club, as well as on the soundtrack of the Xbox 360's version of EA Sports' FIFA World Cup 2006 video game, on the Ugly Betty soundtrack and features in the 2007 film St Trinian's, "Random" appears on the Midnight Club 3: DUB Edition Remix soundtrack, and features on an episode of Malcolm in The Middle, "I Got You Dancing" was featured in Need for Speed: Nitro, "Hoodie" was used for a Mario Party Nintendo DS commercial.

 Some of Lady Sovereign's such as "9 to 5" and "So Human" were also used on the BBC 1 show Waterloo Road in 2009/10.
-Bizarre Creation's Project Gotham Racing 4 video game on the Xbox 360 features the song "Blah Blah" by Lady Sovereign, EA's Fight Night Round 4 video game features Lady Sovereign's "Bang Bang" track, "So Human" appears in season 2 episode 1 of the television series '90210', "Jigsaw" was featured in the second episode of the fifth season of MTV-show The Hills, called 'Everything Happens For A Reason'.
+Bizarre Creation's Project Gotham Racing 4 video game on the Xbox 360 features the song "Blah Blah" by Lady Sovereign, EA's Fight Night Round 4 video game features Lady Sovereign's "Bang Bang" track, "So Human" appears in season 2 episode 1 of the television series '90210', "Jigsaw" was featured in the second episode of the fifth season of MTV reality show The Hills, called 'Everything Happens For A Reason'.